-According to Rule 28(2) of the European Patent Convention (EPC), a bacterium as it exists in nature would not be patentable subject matter.
-However, bacteria can be, and often are, modified in order to produce new strains possessing properties that differ from those of the natural strain.
+A more common occurrence nowadays is for known bacterial strains to be modified in order to produce new strains possessing properties that differ from those of the natural strain.

-Such a modified bacterial strain may potentially be patentable, especially if it is created by purposeful alteration of genes using classical genetic (mutation, conjugation, transduction or transposition) or molecular biology (recombinant DNA, CRISPR) techniques.
-For example, European Patent EP2318513A1 relates to novel strains of Lactobacillus Plantarum for use as probiotics.
+Such a modified bacterial strain, especially if it is created by purposeful alteration of genes using classical genetic (mutation, conjugation, transduction or transposition) or molecular biology (recombinant DNA, CRISPR) techniques, is also patentable.
+For example, European Patent EP2318513A1 relates to novel strains of Bifidobacterium longum for use as probiotics.

 Combinations of known species may be patentable, even where the species are already used for their health benefits, if it can be shown that the combination is unexpectedly efficacious compared to the components individually.
 See, for example, European Patent EP1359816B1 which relates to combinations of probiotics for stimulating the immune system and for general health improvement.

 Inventions relating to probiotics but not directed to the probiotics or their uses per se, such as new manufacturing methods, new methods of preservation of the bacteria, or other such probiotic-related activities may also be patentable, such as in European Patent EP2605669A1, which provides a method for improving the survival rate of probiotic strains.